What to Expect

 All pets will receive an Elizabethan collar (e-collar).
 They should be placed on your pet when you return home and should be kept on your pet for 10 days or until the incision site has fully healed.

 Pain management is a high priority for us.
-Every dog will go home with 3 days worth of oral pain medication at no additional cost.
-All owned cats will receive a 72 hour sustained release pain medication immediately following their surgery.
+Every pet will go home with 3 days worth of oral pain medication at no additional cost.
+Owned cat clients have the option to upgrade their pet to receive a 72 hour extended release pain medication, in lieu of the oral medication, for an additional $25.00.

 All pets will have been given a tattoo.
 This is a small green line near their incision and is a universal sign that the animal has been sterilized.
 This tattoo will ensure that the animal is not put under for surgery unnecessarily in the future.
 More about sterilization tattoos.